-Consider the things that you need to do to keep your business operational and add them as objectives.
+Consider what you need to do to keep your business operational and add them as objectives.

-Having defined your objectives, you need to figure out how you’re going to achieve them.
+Having defined your objectives, you must figure out how to achieve them.

 That’s where you consider strategies and tactics.
 These two terms are frequently used interchangeably, but they’re completely different animals.

-Strategies are long term plans to achieve an objective.
-They’re the approach you want to take, having considered the longterm view of your situation.
+Strategies are long-term plans to achieve an objective.
+They’re the approach you want to take, considering your situation’s long-term view.